The decision to remove the concept of stacks and therefore package

 - The export tag:

-- The cpp tag has been dropped, since this functionality is
+- The cpp tag has been dropped, it is handled by catkin.

-- The roslang tag has been dropped, since this functionality is
+- The roslang tag has been dropped, it is handled by catkin.

 - The copyright tag has been dropped.